There’s been a lots of finger-pointing about the US’s response to the COVID-19

 people were.
 At one point she put the question to James Lawler: “James,” she

-asked, “who exactly is in change of this pandemic?”
+asked, “who exactly is in charge of this pandemic?”
 “Nobody,” he replied.

-“But if you want to know who is sort of in change, it’s sort of us.”
+“But if you want to know who is sort of in charge, it’s sort of us.”